anjuchamantha/EMonitor/README.md

 The device can self re-connect to Wi-Fi or self re-connect to server after any of the above cases.
 But the data is secure even during such connection issues.

 In both above cases EMonitor detects the connection issue and cash the raw data which were not able to send to the server due to connection lost, to a buffer.
-After each TN time interval, the device checks the connection and if the connection is stable, it sends all the data which were buffered to the server and clears the buffer.
+After each TN time interval, the device checks the connection and if the connection is stable, it sends all the data which were buffered, to the server and clears the buffer.
 (During this process also if the connection is lost, it keeps the data safely in the buffer without removing)

-## 2) Website, Server & Database : features & specifications
+## 2) Website, Server & Database : Features & Specifications

 **Deployed EMonitor website** : **[http://e-monitor.herokuapp.com/](http://e-monitor.herokuapp.com/)**